grisu/gricli/USAGE.md

 Parameters:

-    commandline        : The command string to execute.
+    command : The command to execute.

-Be aware, you can't use commands with remote files (yet).
+Please note that you can not use commands with remote files (yet).

 Example usage: